catseye/Fountain/doc/Design-of-Fountain.md

 that runs in polynomial time, even though they have all of PSPACE at their disposal.
 Restricting Fountain to express exactly the CSLs is more of a theoretically satisfying goal than a practical one.

+### Should we think of constraints as relational operators?

+The design of Fountain came from a path of exploration that led through relational programming.
+I wanted a grammar formalism that could be run both "forwards" and "backwards", and logic programming languages such as Prolog support that (and relational programming languages such as miniKanren support it even moreso.)
+So when I was putting together the basic parts of Fountain, my idea was that a constraint like `<. a += 1 .>` would be something like `A1 is A + 1` in Prolog; more specifically, it would relate the parse state on the LHS of `<. a += 1 .>` to the parse state on the RHS of it, specifying that on the RHS, the variable `a` is one more than it is on the LHS.
+The string of terms in the production could then be just as easily interpreted right-to-left as left-to-right.

+And I still think it is conceptually advantageous, and in some sense proper, to think of these constraints this way.
+However, it turns out that it's not all that necessary to look at them this way when actually implementing Fountain.
+Whether parsing or generating, the terms of a grammar production are processed left-to-right, and the variable in a rule such as `<. a += 1 .>` really can be updated in place (which is exactly what we want, to support efficient processing) and so really is an updatable variable.

+In the end, I probably could have come to a design very similar to the present design of Fountain without travelling though the territory of relational programming at all, simply by taking [ambinate.py][] and defunctionalizing it.

 ### Why would we want to support local variables?